Mesh Generation #

 First, the algorithm will generate new vertices inside the stroke contour.
 Two styles are available:

-• Triangulation: This style divides the shape into triangles.
-Furthermore, the user can choose to use either the triangle library or Blender's native method to achieve this.
+- Triangulation: This style divides the shape into triangles.
+Furthermore, the user can choose to use either the

-• The triangle library generates better-quality mesh with each face having a similar area.
-However, it is not available for Apple silicon devices.
+library generates better-quality mesh with each face having a similar area.
+However, it is not available for Apple silicon devices. - This method will generate denser vertices near the contour to make the shading looks better.

-• Grid: Based on Knife Project with a grid mesh, this style ensures each face to be a square.
+- Grid: Based on Knife Project with a grid mesh, this style ensures each face to be a square.
 However, the faces close to the boundary may be 5-gons.

 Normal/Height Calculation #